 Nature is not disappearing from our backyards.
 Species are not being lost.
 We are actively engaged in erasing our natural environment along with the individuals that inhabit it.

 It was in kindergarten that a pact was made between two friends to become vegetarians on their 12th birthdays.
 After nine years, Katrīna made the transition to veganism, and this lifestyle choice has actively informed the work that she makes ever since.
-Her work is political in nature, as is her existence – a queer, feminist, vegan expat, who lives with chronic pain.
+Thus, her work is political in nature, as is her existence – a queer feminist who lives with chronic pain.
 Art as activism is the main motivation for her practice.
 Expressing her concerns with global issues, which are affected by society on an individual scale.

 Born in 1993 in Dobele, Latvia, Katrīna Tračuma was enrolled in a Latvian kindergarten in her hometown of Jelgava.
 She grew up traveling extensively throughout Europe as she then attended the Riga Itas Kozakevica Polish Secondary School.
 For a short period as a teen she also attended St. Patricks College in Banbridge, Northern Ireland.
 In 2010 she completed her Leaving Certificate at St. Nessan’s Community College in Limerick.

 As a member of a multicultural family, with Mongolian ancestry, she considers herself to be a citizen of the world and is fluent in Latvian, Polish, Russian and English.
-After completing her BA Honours Fine Art degree at CIT Crawford College of Art and Design in 2018, she has since moved to Belfast and is currently pursuing the final year of her MFA studies at Belfast School of Art, Ulster University.
+After completing her BA Honours Fine Art degree at CIT Crawford College of Art and Design in 2018, she has since also attained a 1st class honours MFA degree from Belfast School of Art, Ulster University.

-Research includes material on our current epoch of the anthropocene, animal rights literature, and a variety of scientific journals and texts concerning zoology, biology and the psychology of compassion.
+Contextual research includes material on our current epoch of the anthropocene, animal rights literature, and a variety of scientific journals and texts concerning zoology, biology and the psychology of empathy and compassion.
 Within the context of art history, emphasis is placed on the process cantered practice of Robert Rauschenberg who embraced play with materiality and the use of found objects in his work.
 The work of animalière Rosa Bonheur – through skilful painting and realist sculpture – inspires to place utmost importance on sustaining a daily art practice, to continuously develop authentic observational drawing skills.
+As of late, the work of Lucy Kemp-Welch has also influenced the aspiration of creating artwork that resembles a snapshot, without the aid of photographs.

 - Perceptions 2016: The Art of Citizenship at Crawford Art Gallery in Cork, IE